liblaber/nhl-rest-api-1.00-typescript-1.0.0/README.md

-# Nhl TypeScript SDK 1.0.0
+# NhlClient TypeScript SDK 1.0.0

-Welcome to the Nhl SDK documentation.
-This guide will help you get started with integrating and using the Nhl SDK in your project.
+Welcome to the NhlClient SDK documentation.
+This guide will help you get started with integrating and using the NhlClient SDK in your project.

 ## Versions